Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-Why do you need to develop a career Development Plan?
+Why Create a Career Development Plan?

-The development of a solid career development plan provides numerous advantages to both employees and employers:
+The development of a solid career development plan has numerous advantages to both employees and employers:

 - Sets clear, professional goals